hackingjpr/Group3-4App/README.md

 # Overview
 This script "app.R" encodes a shiny app that, upon uploading idat files, will give a group 3/4 score for patient samples.
 The repository can be cloned onto your RStudio or the base code can be run independently, this is shown underneath.
-This app is derived from Williamson et. als paper: *Medulloblastoma group 3 and 4 tumors comprise a clinically and biologically significant expression continuum reflecting human cerebellar development*, which can be found [here](https://doi.org/10.1016/j.celrep.2022.111162).
+This app is derived from the paper of Williamson et al.: *Medulloblastoma group 3 and 4 tumors comprise a clinically and biologically significant expression continuum reflecting human cerebellar development*, which can be found [here](https://doi.org/10.1016/j.celrep.2022.111162).
 And is covered in the STAR Protocols paper: *Deriving a continuum score for group 3 and 4 medulloblastoma tumour samples analysed via RNA-sequencing or DNA methylation microarray*

 # Installation Instructions